 Similar to what was seen in adult vaccine trials, vaccination was nearly 91 percent effective in preventing complications from COVID-19 among children aged 5-11 years.
 In clinical trials, vaccine side effects were mild, short-lived, and similar to those seen in adults and with other vaccines recommended for children.
 The most common side effect was a sore arm, which can be treated with over-the-counter anti-inflammatory medication.

-Is it safe for children ages 5 through 17 years to receive the COVID-19 vaccine?
+Is it safe for children to receive the COVID-19 vaccine?